-In sector 5 Waste a total of 1.63 kt CO2 equivalents of greenhouse gases were emitted in 2019.
-5.9% of the total emissions origin from 5A Solid waste disposal, 5.4% from 5B Biological treatment of solid waste, 1.1% from 5C Incineration and open burning of waste and 87.6% from source category 5D Wastewater treatment and discharge.
+In sector 5 Waste a total of $1.60 \text{ kt CO}2$ equivalents of greenhouse gases were emitted in 2020.
+5.7% of the total emissions origin from 5A Solid waste disposal, 5.2% from 5B Biological treatment of solid waste, 1.1% from 5C Incineration and open burning of waste and 87.9% from source category 5D Wastewater treatment and discharge.
 Emissions from 5E Other are not occurring in Liechtenstein.

-The total greenhouse gas emissions show a slight decrease from 1990 to 2019 by -2.4%.
-The development of the greenhouse gas emissions is determined by source category 5D Wastewater treatment and discharge and to a lesser extend by source category 5A Solid waste disposal.
-In source category 5D Wastewater treatment and discharge since 2014 sewage gas is not used any more as fuel for boilers or co-generation, all sewage gas is upgraded and supplied to the gas grid.
+The total greenhouse gas emissions show a slight decrease from 1990 to 2020 by -3.2%.
+The development of the greenhouse gas emissions is determined by source category 5D Wastewater treatment and discharge and to a lesser and decreasing extend by source category 5A Solid waste disposal.
+In source category 5D Wastewater treatment and discharge since 2014 sewage gas is not used any more as fuel for boilers or co-generation, all sewage gas is up-graded and supplied to the gas grid.
 In source category 5A Solid waste disposal a steady decrease of greenhouse gas emissions can be observed, due to cease landfilling in 1974.

-Methodological remark for sector 5 Waste: As living standards, infrastructure as well as regulatory frameworks, technical standards and legal principles in the waste sector of

-Liechtenstein correspond to Swiss standards, Switzerland's country-specific methodology and/or emission factors are usually adopted.
+General methodological remark for sector 5 Waste: As living standards, infrastructure as well as regulatory frameworks, technical standards and legal principles in the waste sector of Liechtenstein correspond to Swiss standards, Switzerland's country-specific methodology and/or emission factors are usually adopted.
 Wherever available country specific data have been used, e.g. activity data for unmanaged waste disposal sites or for the estimation of CH4 from wastewater treatment.